-The Company currently has an Order Backlog of \$31.0 million as well as a large sales pipeline of open opportunities that the Company expects to bid in the next twelve months.
+The Company currently has an Order Backlog of \$34.0 million as well as a large sales pipeline of open opportunities that the Company expects to bid in the next twelve months.
 Management does not expect any of the existing orders to be canceled and expects to win bids submitted in the same ratio that they historically have.
-However it is more than likely that projects will be delayed affecting the Company's near term revenue and earnings.
-Given the uncertainty surrounding the COVID-19 pandemic and the efforts to contain it is not possible at this time to provide any guidance on short or medium term outlook.
+To date the Company has experienced some minor delays in supply chains and customer construction due to the COVID-19 pandemic and expect these delays to continue to impact the Company's results.
+Notwithstanding these delays management expects to report for the fourth quarter of 2020 significant revenue and positive ebitda.
+Given the uncertainty surrounding the COVID-19 pandemic and the efforts to contain it is not possible at this time to provide any guidance on a medium or longer term outlook.